How to Make a Simple Snare

-Knowing how to make a snare can be very helpful in an emergency situation.
+Knowing how to make a simple snare can be very helpful in an emergency situation.
 Imagine that you are stranded in the woods and need to find food quickly.
 If you have some snare wire in your backpack or emergency kit, you can easily catch some dinner.

 Follow these instructions to learn how to create a snare in order to catch some food!